-Premier Living Centers, Inc. (CON application #10531), a newly formed for-profit Florida entity, also referenced as PLC, proposes to add 39 community nursing home beds to a previously approved (CON application #10516) 61-bed skilled nursing facility (SNF) in District 7, Subdistrict 7-4, Seminole County, Florida.
+Premier Living Centers, Inc. (CON application #10555) a newly formed for-profit Florida entity, also referenced as PLC, proposes to add 17 community nursing home beds to a previously approved (Exemption #180030) 100-bed skilled nursing facility (SNF) in Subdistrict 7-4, Seminole County, Florida.
 The applicant is an affiliate of Briar Hill Management, LLC or BHM-a Mississippi-based integrated health care services management company concentrating on the delivery of comprehensive long-term care services.
-If approved, the proposed project will result in a new 100-bed community nursing home in Subdistrict 7-4.
+If approved, the proposed project will result in a new 117-bed community nursing home in Subdistrict 7-4.

-CON application #10516 was issued to Premier Living Centers, Inc. on March 13, 2018, to establish a 61-bed community nursing home in Subdistrict 7-4.
+CON #10516 was issued to Premier Living Centers, Inc., on March 13, 2018, to establish a 61-bed community nursing home in Subdistrict 7-4.
+CON #10531 was issued to Premier Living Centers, Inc., on September 11, 2018, to add 39 community nursing home beds to that facility.
+Both CONs were combined by exemption (#180030) on September 26, 2018.

-The applicant anticipates issuance of license on October 10, 2020 and initiation of services on November 9, 2020.
+The applicant anticipates issuance of license on April 12, 2021 and initiation of services on May 11, 2021.

-The project involves 26,164 gross square feet (GSF) of new construction.
-The construction cost is \$4,809,664.
-Total project cost is \$6,121,455.
-Project costs includes: land, building, equipment and project development costs.
+The project involves 5,888 gross square feet (GSF) of new construction.
+The construction cost is \$996,414.
+Total project cost is \$1,430,649.
+Project costs includes: land, building, equipment, project development and financing costs.

-The applicant conditions approval of the project as follows: All beds to be dually certified for both Medicaid and Medicare, as required by CON application #10516 issued to the applicant, Premier.
+PLC conditions approval of the project as follows: All beds to be dually certified for both Medicaid and Medicare, as required by Exemption #180030 issued to the applicant, Premier.